Chasing 20:30 for 5K: An 8‑Week Journey from Dream to Finish Line

 RequirementWhy it matters

-Current 5K PB ≤ 22:30 (or can comfortably run 5K in ≤ 23:00)Shows you already have a solid aerobic base and can handle the intensity of interval work.
+Current 5K PB of 22:30 or under (or able to run 5K in ≤ 23:00)You’ve got an aerobic base and can handle interval work.

-Ability to run 3–4 days per week without injuryConsistency is the backbone of any time‑goal plan.
+Run 3 to 4 days a week without injuryConsistency is the backbone of any time-goal plan.

-Comfortable with basic running terminology (easy, tempo, interval)Makes the weekly instructions easier to follow.
+Comfortable with basic running terms (easy, tempo, interval)Makes weekly instructions easier to follow.

 WeekMonTueWedThuFriSatSun